endojs/endo/packages/ses/package.json.md

 module in "Universal Module Definition" format.
-Because the SES shim bundle has no dependencies and uses `globalThis` to vend out its API instead of using any particular module system, a single SES bundle serves as a CommonJS module and a suitable source fo a `<script>` tag.
+Because the SES shim bundle has no dependencies and uses `globalThis` to vend out its API instead of using any particular module system, a single SES bundle serves as a CommonJS module and a suitable source for a `<script>` tag.

 [Unpkg]: https://unpkg.com/